DataFrames.jl

 Adding columns and rows

 It is common for tables to be created column by column or row by row.
 DataFrames provides an easy way to extend existing tables.
-To can add new columns to a DataFrame in a direct way.
+You can add new columns to a DataFrame in a direct way.

 df.D = [:a, :b, :c, :d]